-Use form GD57 to register partnership details when applying for inclusion on the Gaming Duty Register.
+Use the online form to register partnership details when you apply to be included on the Gaming Duty Register.

 Notification of premises (GD58)

-Use form GD58 to notify HMRC of premises to be included in or removed from your entry on the Gaming Duty Register.
+Use the online form to tell HM Revenue and Customs (HMRC) about premises you want to include or have removed from your entry on the Gaming Duty Register.